 Alamo Heights and portions of Converse are special.
 These areas have calcareous nodules and deposits within the clay.
 The calcareous adds a lot of benefit to the soils since it acts as a cementing agent and minimizes the soils from expanding with an increase in the moisture content.
 The downfall of these soils is that they tend to consolidate or settle more as the moisture content is lowered.
 Hence, settlement of the soils within these areas is more prevent may not rebound as easily as other soils.

-For residents that live along the orange band (Ec) and below, you should have fine sand, sand, sandy loam or clayey sand throughout.
+For residents in that live along the orange band (Ec) and below, you should have fine sand, sand, sandy loam or clayey sand throughout.
 The clayey sand should still be considered expansive even if the sand is mixed in with it.
 The sands and sandy loam should be expected to settle with pressure and moisture but will not expand if water is added.

-For the rest of us that live everywhere else without the benefit of lithic bedrock near the surface or calcareous nodules we are being mislead by some foundation repair companies that claim to drive concrete press piles all the way down to bedrock.
+For the rest of us that live everywhere else without the benefit of lithic bedrock near the surface or calcareous nodules we are being mislead by some foundation repair companies that claim to drive piles all the way down to bedrock.
 In some instances the resistance that some foundation “repair” companies claim is as hard as rock might actually be a gravelly clay layer.
 The gravel (some times as big a 2” or 3” in diameter) might be misinterpreted as bedrock.

 To really know if bedrock is near the surface you will need a geotechnical study of the soils supporting your house.
 The study typically runs about $3k to $5k, depending on the total depth and number of locations.
 The study will classify the soils beneath your house.
 However, most geotechnical engineering companies will first look at the Geologic Atlas of Texas to understand what types of soils they expect to run into.